Small Business Insurance

 Commercial auto insurance covers business vehicles

 If you're a sole proprietor who owns a vehicle used primarily for business, you may need commercial auto insurance.
 Commercial coverage typically has higher liability limits than personal auto insurance.
-It can cover vehicles used to:
+It can cover cars, trucks, limos, and vans used to:

 • Transport goods or equipment